Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

 1. Shut down the Orion and Hyperledger Besu nodes.
 1. Perform [configuration and database migration](#migrate).
 1. Start Tessera with the new configuration and database files.
-1. Start Hyperledger Besu nodes.
+1. Restart Hyperledger Besu nodes.

 ## Build Migration Utility